pathtofile/dictpath/README.md

 animals = testval("first/second/animals")
 print(animals)

-# If a middle key is missing, whole thing just returns None:
+# If a any key is missing, whole thing just returns None:
 cars = testval("first/third/cars")
 assert(cars is None)

+# To force a keyError, use raise_if_missing:
+# This throws: KeyError: 'third'
+testval("first/third/cars", raise_if_missing=True)

 # You can use list indexes to only get certain elements in a nested list
 # prints: 'cat'